Mankind has always liked to keep plants indoors. You can find these in the paintings of the ancient Greeks and Romans.

 Indoor plants require fertilizer more often as the nutrients in the soil get used up by plants

-While newly potted or newly bought plants from nursery have enough fertilizer for a few weeks, every time we water the plants, some amount of nutrients get removed from the soil.
+While newly potted or newly bought plants from the nursery have enough fertilizer for a few weeks, every time we water the plants, some amount of nutrients get removed from the soil.

 Once the soil nutrients are used up, we need to add fertilizer for the health and growth of the plants.